inspec/inspec-aws/docs/resources/aws_ec2_prefix_lists.md

 ## Parameters

+This resource does not require any parameters.

-For additional information, see the [AWS documentation on AWS EC2 Prefix Lists](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-prefixlist.html).
+For additional information, see the [AWS documentation on AWS EC2 prefix lists](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-prefixlist.html).

 ## Properties